darshtp/docker_mqtt/README.md

-Ubuntu OS 20.04.6 LTS is used for this Repo.
+Ubuntu 20.04.6 LTS is used for this Repo.

 Step 1.